beefyfinance/beefy-blog/content/articles/we-re-back-maximizing-vejoe-rewards-with-trader-joe.en.md

 ### What is beJOE?

-beJOE is a Beefy-wrapped version of veJOE.
-Holding beJOE will be a great way to earn a bunch of JOE.
-Beefy will max out emissions on boosted farms, 5% of emissions will then be distributed to beJOE stakers on Beefy.
+beJOE is a Beefy-wrapped version of $JOE staked to earn $veJOE, maximizing emissions on boosted farms. beJOE stakers earn 5% of emissions from those boosted farms.

 Our strategy should offer the best service as other locked offerings don't provide an exit.